 A vitamin deficiency itself won’t negatively impact your life insurance offer, but the effects on your health from a severe deficiency could lead to health concerns that would raise your premiums.
-If you’re following a vegan diet, make sure to incorporate fortified foods or supplements into your regimen so that you don’t experience any adverse effects.
+Incorporate fortified foods or supplements into your regimen so that you don’t experience any adverse effects.

 Any diet that is high in non-essential fats, salt, sugar, and sodium is ineffective for managing your health.
 Whether or not you introduce a completely vegan diet into your life, simply reducing your consumption of red meat and incorporating healthier ingredients can reduce your risk of diabetes, heart attack, and other diseases, and therefore how much you could pay for life insurance.